samergul/EmployeeMangementSystem/Git-step-by-step:-Part-3.md

         1. Git will *Fetch* to bring your remotes/origin/develop branch up to date (which we just did manually)
         2. Git will *Merge* any new commit from *remotes/origin/develop* into *develop*
     * In essence, **Pull = Fetch + Merge**

+To be on the safe side, try to always use *Fetch* before using *Pull*, so that you get a chance to visualize how difficult the remote-to-local merges will be.

 If you decide to *Pull*, SourceTree will ask you which remote branch to merge into *develop*.
 Choose *origin/develop*: